Completing a Software Development Project: An Application Handover Checklist

 - Obtain feedback from the client confirming their complete satisfaction with the end result

-- Carry out retrospective
+- Carry out a retrospective on the project

-- Archive the information on the project
+- Archive all information on the project

-- Organize support activities
+- Organize support activities for the client

 - Transfer the team to the next project